 As the term “Advanced Directives” was used, one participant asked the question, “What does that actually mean?”
 Advanced Directives help loved ones know what kind of care you want and include the Medical Durable Power of Attorney form which gives a person legal power over your medical care and a DNR (Do Not Resuscitate) form if that is a wish, and a living will which covers treatment a person wants when dying or permanently unconscious.

 Martha, a member of the Advance Care Planning Taskforce, was at the program and shared a link to an Advanced Directives document, “Your Right to Make Healthcare Decisions.”
 The library also offers legal forms through its website.
-The Five Wishes document was also mentioned.
-This is offered to hospital patients and might be available from healthcare providers.

 As one goes through life processes with parents, with or without siblings, it is important to remember that each person can only do his or her best.
 It is hard not to carry guilt for what could have been done differently, but guilt is not healthy nor productive.
 Talking with loved ones is the best way we can equip ourselves to make the best decisions in difficult times.